The Number One HR Solution on Salesforce

 When it comes to recruitment, timing is everything.
 While it’s important to conduct your outreach process with care and caution, acting quickly is also key.
 You need to strike the balance between marketing the role attractively and not rushing the candidate.

-With this in mind, we advise revolving most if not all of the conversations you have with passive candidates about them, what they will gain by moving to your organization, etc. Don’t center your pitch on the fact that you need someone quickly to fill a role.
+With this in mind, we advise revolving most if not all of the conversations you have with passive candidates about them, what they will gain by moving to your organization, etc. Don’t center your recruitment pitch on the fact that you need someone quickly to fill a role.

 Make them feel special and show them what they’re missing.